-6.17.1 Work Experience
+6.20.1 Work Experience

-The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with the guidance in KCSIE (September 2018).
+The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience.

-6.17.2 Children staying with host families - now referred to as homestay (KCSIE September 2018)
+6.20.2 Children staying with host families - now referred to as homestay

 The schools may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable.
-In such circumstances the schools follow the guidance in Annex E of "Keeping Children Safe in Education (2016)" to ensure that hosting arrangements are as safe as possible.
+In such circumstances the schools follow the guidance in Annex E of KCSIE [September 2021] to ensure that hosting arrangements are as safe as possible.

-7. Confidentiality and Information Sharing:
+7. Confidentiality and Information Sharing

 Confidentiality needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
-No adult must ever guarantee confidentiality to any individual including parents, children, colleagues.
+No adult must ever guarantee confidentiality to any individual including parents, children, colleagues or other professionals.
+This includes having an 'off the record discussion'.
 Staff should make children aware that if they disclose information that may be harmful to themselves or others, then certain actions will need to be taken.

 Wherever possible, consent should be obtained before sharing personal information with third parties.
 In some circumstances, obtaining consent may not be possible or in the best interest of the child or young person, e.g., where safety and welfare of that child or young person necessitates that the information should be shared.
 The law permits the disclosure of confidential information necessary to safeguard a child or children.
 Disclosure should be justifiable in each case, according to the particular facts of the case, and legal advice should be sought if in doubt.
+GDPR provides a number of bases for sharing personal information.
+It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is lawful basis to process any personal information required.
+[Working Together July 2018, updated December 2020]